History & Operations

 Our initial process, which continues today, is to move pets out of Animal Control into Foster Care or a breed-specific rescue organization with the ultimate goal of finding the best possible home for the pet.
 We visit Animal Control on a periodic basis to determine which pets are good candidates for FOAC services.
 Correspondingly, Animal Control will call us when they identify a good candidate and we respond by going to the Animal Shelter for an assessment.

 Once a pet is selected for FOAC services, they have a medical screening by a local veterinarian.
 An assessment is made as to the viability of providing medical care, from two perspectives, the age and condition of the pet and available financial resources.
 If the pet is a viable candidate for the medical treatment but funds are not available, FOAC conducts pet specific fund-raising events to ensure that medical care is provided.

-FOAC does not operate within a facility, but rather as a network of foster homes.
-This ensures that each pet is socialized within a home environment and we have an opportunity to assess the type of home to which the pet is most likely to adapt.
+FOAC has a small facility and can only house a small number of animals.
+Foster Homes are at the heart of FOAC’s success.
+Foster homes ensure that each pet is socialized within a home environment and we have an opportunity to assess the type of home to which the pet is most likely to adapt.

 The foster home model of operation also ensures effective use of FOAC funds which are fully dependent upon the generosity of people and businesses in our community.
 We receive no financial assistance from any governmental agency.

 Recently, we have expanded our services to assist families who can no longer care for their pet due to personal circumstances.
 We have helped when families have lost their homes or relocated and cannot take their pets with them.
 We have helped when medical crises arise and caring for a pet is not possible.
 We have also helped when the death of the owner dictates a new home for a pet.

 The expansion of services within the community has prompted us to rename our organization, “Friends of the Animal Community”.
 Our abbreviated name, FOAC remains unchanged.
 And our commitment to the pets in our community is unwavering.